kozodoi/dptools/README.md

 ## Feedback

-In case you need help on the included data preprocseeing functions or you want to report an issue, please do so at the corresponding [GitHub page](https://github.com/kozodoi/dptools/issues).
+In case you need help on the included data preprocessing functions or you want to report an issue, please do so at the corresponding [GitHub page](https://github.com/kozodoi/dptools/issues).